openlcb/OpenLCB_Single_Thread/examples/OlcbBasicNode/README.md

 * It shows how eventids are porcessed to effect output changes

 It has a supporting chooseBoard.h which tries to change the pinout mapping based on the board type in use.
 This will likely need to be modified.

-For example, the AVR328 expects buttonleds on pins 14-19, while a Tiva123 uses its two buttons as inputs and the RYB LED as outputs.
+For example, the AVR328 expects buttonleds on pins 14-19.
+THe Tiva123 uses its two buttons as inputs and the RYB LED as outputs, and is useful to demonstrate how a LED can be turned on and off with one button, or be controlled with two buttons, one light it and the other extinquishing it.